Ardente Winery Cabernet Sauvingon ‘Grande Riserva’ 1997

 This wine has held up well and is still very much alive.
 It isn’t the most elegant or complex wine I’ve ever had, but it is still a very tasty example of an aged Napa Valley Cabernet from a great vintage.
 This wine is available on the producer’s website for $55 per bottle, but I was able to purchase it for $25 per bottle with shipping over at http://wine.woot.com/.

 It isn’t that often you can walk into your local wine shop and buy properly cellared Cabernet with 10+ years of bottle age.
+You can recreate something similar using a blackberry wine recipe but the joy of walking into a store and seeing a bottle that you’ve been searching for is unexplainable.
 When you purchase “library releases” from producers there is usually a premium associated with the purchase.
 Usually, these wines have never left the producer’s cellars which greatly increases your chances that the wine will be in good, drinkable condition.
 Combine these factors and I think this is a definite re-buy at this price, should Woot offer this wine again.

 Just as a whole host of environmental factors came into play in making 1997 an outstanding vintage, several factors came together to inspire me to begin this wine blog.
 I can only hope that, like the 1997 Ardente ‘Grande Riserva’ Cabernet, this blog develops and becomes more interesting with time.